whatcoloris/nmoc-real-wage-database/README.md

 * `server.js` nodeJS express server for handling HTTP requests
 * `package.json` project data and npm dependencies
 * `watch.json` special file for glitch to prevent automatic reloading when files change
+* `.gitignore` files that will be omitted from git source control

 ## Creating a production build